 6. Camper van tour

 Take out the hassle of planning accommodation by transporting your accommodation with you, wherever you choose.

-There’s something kitsch and cool about hustling in a little VW, which is barely any bigger than a normal car, and as with the Euro trek of point five the only limit is your level of adventure.
+There’s something kitsch and cool about hustling in a little VW, which is barely any bigger than a regular car, and as with the Euro trek of point five, the only limit is your level of adventure.

-Different countries have different laws on where and whether you can park the vehicle, as this Wanderlust story collection explains.
+As this Wanderlust story explains, different countries have different laws on whether and where you can park the vehicle.

 7. American road-trip – long